0xNul/votann/README.md

 Run the following command in your terminal or create a `.sh` script.

-`$ java -jar votann-0.1.0.jar`
+`$ java -jar votann-0.2.0.jar`

 ### Windows

 You can create a `.bat` file with the above command.
 Set the absolute path of the jar file or place the `.bat` file in the same directory as the `.jar` file.
-Or run the above command in your terminal.
+Or simply run the above command in your terminal.

 ## License